Your first step in using the API must be to call its initializer. An exception is raised if any other API method is invoked before the initializer.

 DatabaseConfiguration config = new DatabaseConfiguration(); config.setEncryptionKey(new EncryptionKey("PASSWORD")); Database database = new Database(DB_NAME, config);

-An encrypted database can only be opened with the same language SDK that was used to encrypt it in the first place (Swift, C#, Java, Java (Android) or Objective-C).
-For example, if a database is encrypted with the Swift SDK and then exported, it will only be readable with the Swift SDK.
+An encrypted database can only be opened with the same language SDK that was used to encrypt it in the first place.
+So a database encrypted using the Java SDK, and then exported, is readable only by the Java SDK.

 By default a Couchbase Lite on Java database is created in a directory at the current location called